 Advertising Another Product

 Never send a push notification that includes advertisements for another product or service.
 These types of notifications are strictly prohibited by the Google Play Store and wouldn’t make sense to send to your subscribers.
-If you want to advertise another service that you offer that’s separate from your app or site, use another channel.
+If you want to advertise another service that you offer beyond your app or site, use another channel.

 Messages that Don’t Provide Value

 Push notifications should always be relevant to the subscriber and provide information that the recipient can act on.
-If you want to send push notifications to say “Happy Valentine’s Day”, make sure that there’s relevant information outside of just wishing them a happy holiday.
+For example, If you want to send push notifications to say “Happy Valentine’s Day”, make sure that there’s relevant information outside of just wishing them a happy holiday.
 Reminding them about a reservation they made, or flowers they ordered is something that your subscriber would appreciate.
-Remember that a push notification gets sent directly to their phones, which means that it can also be extremely annoying to receive a disruptive message that has no value in it.
+Remember that a push notification gets sent directly to their phones, which means that it can have an extremely annoying or disruptive effect if it lacks value..

-Requesting someone to rate an app with a push notification will likely cause them to unsubscribe.
-Interrupting a user just to ask them to give you a good review on the app store creates a bad user experience especially if you send them the notification when they weren’t even using your app in the first place.
-If you’re sending your subscribers a notification, make sure it’s something that’s actionable and will benefit them.
+Asking for an app rating with a push notification runs the risk of likely causing users to unsubscribe.
+Tread carefully when interrupting a user just to ask them for a positive app store review, since this tactic creates a negative user experience, especially if the user receives the notification when they aren’t even engaged with your app in the first place.
+Make sure your notifications convey content that’s actionable and that will benefit them.